mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-09.md

 ## Description

-You should identify and describe five examples of intelligent applications that can be applied in various industries such as education, finance, retail, healthcare or other sector.
+You should identify and describe three examples of intelligent applications that can be applied in various industries such as education, finance, retail, healthcare or other sector.
 Each example should include a brief description of the app, its functionality, and the benefits it provides to the industry.

 ### Guidelines
 - **Education:** Identify an intelligent app that enhances learning experiences, improves student engagement, or assists educators in managing their tasks.